-Information about the library, its resources and services can be found at the library website http://www.manchester.nhctc.edu/nhctc\manchester\library.php .
-The Learning Resources Center (Library) supports the learning, research and teaching activities of students, faculty and staff of the College through its resources and services.
+Information about the library, its resources and services can be found at the library website www.manchestercommunitycollege.edu/Library.

+The Library supports the learning, research and teaching activities of students, faculty and staff of the College through its resources and services.

-The LRC has a collection of more than 16,000 books, over 5,000 e-books, 1,500 DVDs and videos, and subscribes to more than 160 journals, magazines and newspapers.
+In January 2008 the library moved to its new and expanded 20,000 square foot facility with seating for 250.
+The library collection includes more than 16,000 books, over 5,000 e-books, 1,500 DVDs and videos, and subscriptions to more than 160 journals, magazines and newspapers.
 Students can browse the collection through the online library catalog.
 Students have on-site and remote access to more than 21 online indexing and abstracting multidisciplinary and subject-specific databases, many of which provide full text of articles.
-For remote access to the online databases of articles students will need user names and passwords.
-The library staff will provide the user names and passwords on request, in person, or by email to ManchesterLibrary@nhctc.edu

-Computers with Internet access are available at the LRC for student use.
-Students can borrow multimedia carts with LCD projectors,

-TVs, camcorders, tape recorders and other equipment for on campus use.
-There is a coin-operated photocopier at the LRC.
+For remote access to the online databases of articles, students will need user names and passwords.
+The library staff will provide the user names and passwords on request, in person, or by email to ManchesterLibrary@ccsnh.edu.
+The email should include your full name, the class you are enrolled in and your instructor's name.
+A computer lab and 17 computers with Internet access are available at the Library for student use.
+Students can borrow multimedia carts with LCD projectors, TVs, camcorders, tape recorders and other equipment for on campus use.
+There is a coin-operated photocopier at the library.

-The LRC staff is always willing to assist students to access information from printed as well as online resources.
-Students can request reference assistance online by sending email to ManchesterLibrary@nhctc.edu.
+The library staff is always willing to assist students to access information from printed as well as online resources.
+Students can request reference assistance online by sending email to: ManchesterLibrary@ccsnh.edu.